DAI Week nr. 8 July 2021 at PAF (St.Erme).

 Coming together in flesh as a community of practitioners –following our glorious DAI WEEK #7 and by strictly following PAF’s COVID-19 guidelines and DAI’s COVID-19 protocol– students, faculty and crew will embark on another DAI-journey, grouping and re-grouping for three days of live presentations and performances, seven days of COOP study, three days of Factory 2.0 activities (student led & Weaver) and countless communal dinners.

-Our gratitude goes to Jan Ritsema, theatre-maker and founder of PAF, and to PAF's Andrea Rodrigo and all other members of the collective.
+Our gratitude goes to Jan Ritsema, theatre-maker and founder of PAF, and all other members of the collective.
 Thank you for welcoming us once more, and thank you even more for your vision and stamina to bring this project into the world.
 Here in St. Erme no juries, no gatekeepers, some conditions but no selection: PAF is one of the very few truly open art residencies on the planet: a political project of love and generosity!

 Update on where we are in regard to the virus@DAI on the 21th of July, 2021.